mijay/NClone/README.md

-NClone - is the implementation of deep copy of arbitrary .NET objects.
-Inspired by lazy people who were tired of implementing ICloneable interface manually.
+NClone - is production-ready implementation of deep copy of arbitrary .NET objects.
+Inspired by lazy people, who are tired of implementing ICloneable interface manually.

 ### Features